Epiphania Sacred Arts

 ~ Carrie Rehak

 In 1990, Carrie wrote a pithy artist statement that still holds true today: “My paintings are my prayers.”
-Even works that depict seemingly “secular” subjects—seas, skies, light, shadow—are, to her, sacred.
-They contemplate light in its many forms: natural and supernatural, fleeting and eternal, revealed in and through the contours of form, human and other-than-human.
+Even works that depict seemingly “secular” subjects — seas, skies, light, shadow — are, to her, sacred.

 About Carrie Rehak

-Carrie realizes her creative, intellectual, and spiritual aspirations through a range of interconnected modes and media—including ecospirituality, permaculture, cosmology, restorative practices, nonviolence, theopoetics, and the arts.
+Carrie realizes her creative, intellectual, and spiritual aspirations through an array of practices and media—including ecospirituality, permaculture, cosmology, restorative justice, nonviolence, theopoetics, and the arts.

-As a Work that Reconnects and Restorative Justice practitioner and facilitator, Carrie has been weaving both modes into her work, and personal and community life, since 2013, when she attended a life-changing training with Joanna Macy, Anne Symens-Bucher, and other community members at Canticle Farm, in Oakland, California.
-Along with the Work that Reconnects, Carrie finds life giving Nonviolent Communication (NVC), which she also began training in and practicing in 2013.
+In 2013, Carrie attended a formative training with Joanna Macy, Anne Symens-Bucher, and other community members at Canticle Farm, in Oakland, California, and has since become a certified Work that Reconnects practitioner and facilitator.
+Carrie also finds life giving Nonviolent Communication (NVC), which she also began training in and practicing in 2013.

 Her approach – what Carrie finds most enlivening, transformative, fruitful, and authentic to who she is – is "art for life's sake": ethical aesthetics, theopoetics, and art/life, thanks in large part to the influence of such luminaries as Deborah J. Haynes, Linda Mary Montano, Maren Hassinger, and other contemporary visionaries who attempt “to dissolve the boundaries between art and life" (Montano), sacred and secular, personal and political, process and product, and ritual and performance.

 Carrie holds both an M.A. and Ph.D. in Theology, with a concentration in the arts, from the Graduate Theological Union, in Berkeley.
-She has held positions in nonprofit leadership and as an instructor and director of programs in educational settings—forums that continually ground her ideas in meaningful, real-world practice.
+She has held positions in nonprofit leadership and as an instructor and director of programs in educational settings—forums that continually ground her ideas in real-world engagement.

-Her quest is one of meaning: what is the relationship between our experience and our reflections on—and expressions of—that experience?
+Her quest is one of meaning: what is the relationship between our experience and our reflections on, and expressions of, that experience?
 And how does this relationship bear on personal, social, and ecological responsibility?
-Carrie believes that how we give voice, form, and presence to what we live through—whether through words, images, ritual, or collective practice—shapes how we care for ourselves, one another, and the Earth.
-Above all, she is committed to formal and informal communities of makers, seekers, and learners—as creative agents of transformation, liberation, and flourishing.
+Above all, Carrie is committed to formal and informal communities of makers, seekers, and learners—as creative agents of transformation, liberation, and flourishing.

 Background & Credentials